-In this context and by understanding the whole is greater than the sum of its parts, essence is understood as the whole of the meanings and purposes man ascribes to life and the world he experiences himself in.
-This view implies that psyche, self and personhood evolve from one’s being.
+In this context - considering that the whole is greater than the sum of its parts - essence is understood as the whole of the meanings and purposes man ascribes to life and the world he experiences himself in.
+This view implies that psyche, self and personhood evolve from one’s existence.
 Or, as Sartre put it: “Man is nothing else than what he makes of himself, such is the first principle of Existentialism”.

 The power of having the freedom of choice results in having to assume responsibility for one’s self and life.
-Freedom and responsibility are understood to be interdependent and to presuppose each other.
+Freedom and responsibility are interdependent and presuppose each other.
 Sartre articulated it this way: “Man is condemned to be free; because once thrown into the world, he is responsible for everything he does".

-The individual here is viewed as a free and responsible agent shaping his own development through acts of will.
-It is assumed the choices and decisions one makes are based on the assigned meanings and on what therefore has significance to one’s self.
+The individual person is viewed as a free and responsible agent shaping his own development through acts of will.
+Choices and decisions one makes are based on the assigned meanings and on what therefore has significance to one’s self.
 It’s not necessarily based on what a rational assessment would suggest.